stuboydl/unibasic/README.md

    }

 ## Notes on Usage
-- See the Wiki for more notes
+- See [Wiki](https://github.com/stuboydl/unibasic/wiki/Notes-on-using-vscode-with-Windows-UV-SB--git) for notes on how to set up your environment and examples.

-##Credits
+## Credits

 Thanks for the original work done by Jacob Bennett and Travis Mallek to get to 0.0.1.